secure-vote/sv-light-smart-contracts/docs/ForeignBBFarms.md

     * BBFarm returns a ballotId that can be deterministically generated on both networks.

 * Classic (or foreign)
-    * User manually inits a ballot by calling the appropriate function on the BBFarm (`initBallot`)
+    * User manually inits a ballot by calling the appropriate function on the BBFarm (`initBallot`) -- TODO: why do this?
+Why not just allow referring to any BallotId?
     * Classic BBFarm deterministically generates same ballotId as mainnet BBFarm proxy.

 ### Deterministic ballotId gen